rageworx/libblowfish/README.md

 # libblowfish
-The Blowfish encryption library for C++ library
+The Blowfish encryption for C++ library

 ## Inspiration
 * Found old but effectible for encrypting packet headers fastest way.